cyberbotics/webots/docs/reference/worldinfo.md

 - The `info` field should give additional information, like the author who created the world, the date of creation and a description of the purpose of the world.
 Several character strings can be used.

+- The `window` field refers to a window plugin for the world.
+This can be useful for having a supervisor window displaying information about each robot on a web simulation for example.

 - The `gravity` field defines the gravitational acceleration along the vertical axis to be used in physics simulation.
 The gravity is set by default to the gravity found on earth.